ros2/design/articles/generalized_interface_generation.md

 - `IDENTIFIER` is a string of non-whitespace characters
 - `VERSION` is a [semantic](https://semver.org/) version
 - `PATH` is a host file system path
+- `ABSPATH` is a host file system absolute path
+- `RELPATH` is a host file system relative path